redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-2/README.md

 # Admin Training VM Setup - Stage 2

-Here are steps to configure DNS and generate the ***admin-training-2*** snapshot, image, and template.
+Here are steps to configure DNS and generate the ***admin-training-2*** snapshot, image, and template and ***admin-training-dns*** Docker image.

 You can:
-- Use the pre-configure DNS Docker image in GCR as is
+- Use the pre-configure DNS Docker image as is
 - Re-configure the Docker image
-- Configure the vanilla DNS image from scratch.
+- Configure a new Docker image from scratch.

 Here's what the DNS zone records file looks like when done.